LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/k8s-configuration.md

 - LimitRange ensures that every Pod created has default values set to CPU and Memory.
 - This can happen without CPU and memory values specified in Pod definition files.
 - These are enforced when the Pod is created. **It does not affect existing Pods, it only affects newly created Pods**.
+- **Pod Specification Overrides**: If the Pod specification file explicitly specifies memory and CPU limits, those values will override any default values defined in the LimitRange.
+- Kubernetes validates the Pod against the LimitRange rules.
+If the specified limits in the Pod definition file fall within the allowed range defined in the LimitRange, the Pod is created successfully.
+- If the specified limits in the Pod definition file fall outside the allowed range defined in the LimitRange, Kubernetes will reject the creation of the Pod, and an error will be returned.

 ```yaml
 ## LimitRange for CPU